rabbitmq/rabbitmq-website/tutorials/tutorial-one-go-stream.md

 ...
 ```

-The entry point of the stream GO client is the `Environment`.
+The entry point of the stream Go client is the `Environment`.
-It deals with stream management and the creation of publisher and consumer instances.
+It is used for configuration of RabbitMQ stream publishers, stream consumers, and streams themselves.

-It abstracts the socket connection, and takes care of
-protocol version negotiation and authentication and so on for us.
-Here
+It abstracts the socket connection, and takes care of protocol version negotiation and authentication and so on for us.

-we connect to a RabbitMQ node on the local machine - hence the
+This tutorial assumes that stream publishers and consumer connect to a RabbitMQ node running locally, that is, on _localhost_.
-_localhost_.
-If we wanted to connect to a node on a different
-machine we'd simply specify its hostname or IP address on the `EnvironmentOptions`.
+To connect to a node on a different machine, simply specify target hostname or IP address on the `EnvironmentOptions`.

-Next we create a producer.
+Next let's create a producer.

-To send, we must declare a stream for us to send to; then we can publish a message
+The producer will also declare a stream it will publish messages to and then publish a message:
 to the stream:

 ```go